Time Required

 How to Do It

 - Think of a situation in your life that is difficult and is causing you stress.
+For this practice, especially if you are new to it, it's better to choose something that is moderately difficult in your life, rather than overwhelming.

 - Now say to yourself, “This is a moment of suffering.”
-This acknowledgment is a form of mindfulness—of simply noticing what is going on for you emotionally in the present moment, without judging that experience as good or bad.
+This acknowledgment is a form of mindfulness—of noticing what is going on for you emotionally in the present moment, without judging that experience as good or bad.
 You can also say to yourself, “This hurts” or “This is stress.”
 Use whatever statement feels most natural to you.

 - Next, say to yourself, “Suffering is a part of life.”
 This is a recognition of your common humanity with others—that all people have trying experiences, and these experiences give you something in common with the rest of humanity rather than mark you as abnormal or deficient.
 Other options for this statement include “Other people feel this way,” “I’m not alone,” or “We all struggle in our lives.”